I love stories about quacks who become prophets. Medical breakthroughs are often made by doctors who were first ridiculed by their peers.

-Stomach Ulcers Caused by Acid?
-The prevailing theory was that stomach acids digest stomach linings to cause ulcers, and treatment was to put a tube down a person’s nose and into his stomach and pour two ounces of cream down the tube every 30 minutes.
-This didn’t cure ulcers, but 96 ounces of cream per day could cause a heart attack, and we now know that cream causes the stomach to produce ever more acid.
+The prevailing theory at that time was that stomach acids digest stomach linings to cause ulcers, and treatment was to put a tube down a person’s nose and into his stomach and pour two ounces of cream down the tube every 30 minutes.
+This didn’t cure ulcers, but 96 ounces of cream per day can cause a heart attack, and we now know that eating cream causes the stomach to produce ever more acid.

 In 1868, Adolph Kussmaul, Professor of Medicine at Heidelberg (1857), thought that stomach ulcers were caused by infection.
 In 1940, Dr. Frank D. Gorham of St. Louis said that he had found that intramuscular injections of bismuth helped heal ulcers by killing germs.
 Also in 1940, Dr. A. Stone Freedberg, of Harvard found curved bacteria, now called H. pylori, in the stomachs of ulcer patients in Boston.
 However his chief of service, Dr. Herrman L. Blumgart, told him to stop fooling with stomach diseases and stick to his specialty of cardiology.
-He became a leading heart researcher, instead of the person who cured stomach ulcers.
+He became a leading heart researcher instead of the person who cured stomach ulcers.

 In 1946, Dr. Constance Guion at New York Hospital presented a paper on how she treated stomach ulcers with the antibiotic chlortetracycline.
 Her fellow physicians at the famous Cornell Medical School criticized her so severely that she abandoned her idea of prescribing antibiotics for ulcers.